holmberd/js-space-invaders/README.md

 Space Invaders JavaScript implementation using HTML5-Canvas and Browserify for handling Modules.

-Since coming across Doug McInnes [Asteroids](http://www.dougmcinnes.com/2010/05/12/html-5-asteroids/) I've wanted to try and write my own game engine in JavaScript.
+Since coming across Doug McInnes [Asteroids](http://www.dougmcinnes.com/2010/05/12/html-5-asteroids/) I thought it would be fun to try and write a game engine in JavaScript.
 It took a week of reading up on game engines and another week of actually write the code and putting Space Invaders on it.

 ## Example: